xXHayabusaXx/gitest/README.md

 Keep spendin' most our lives
 Livin' in a gangsta's paradise
 Power and the money, money and the power
-Minute after minute, hour after hour
+Minute after minute, houTestr after hour
 Everybody's runnin', but half of them ain't lookin' It's going on in the kitchen, but I don't know what's cookin' They say I gotta learn, but nobody's here to teach me